jundalisay/sp/content/en/research/sarkar/rarh/chapter-28.md

 [This red-coloured Ráŕh is our fatherland!]

 This is a haunt of gods side by side with human beings.
 So countless temples were built for countless gods.
 As has been said earlier, the people of Ráŕh were sociable by nature.

 They were not only sociable in their behaviour and actions; they were also sociable in regard to sweets.
 Similar arrangements were made for the deities.

 The sweets to be offered to the deities as food differed from one temple to another.

 In this way a temple-centred sweets art developed in every town and in every village that had various temples.
 The gods also became sociable as regards the enjoyment of sweets.

-The sweets of Ráŕh were made mostly of condensed milk and cháná [the solid part of curdled milk], but grams (chick-peas), black grams and mung beans were often used.
+The sweets of Ráŕh were made mostly of condensed milk and cháná [the solid part of curdled milk].
+- But grams (chick-peas), black grams and mung beans were often used.

 I wonder how many of us know that Patiram Moyra of Janai village (Hooghly) in Ráŕh invented the present-day nimki and siunáŕá [popular salty snacks].

 It was in this village that sandesh, manohará and khaecuŕ (all made of condensed milk) were invented.